raynald/Notiz/teori.md

 recourse
- - all or part of the amount reimbursed by you
+ - all or part of the amount reimbursed by you did not hold a valid driving license practice driving illegally
 # 4.4 Sanctions
 - Traffic violations and penalties
 - Drink-driving